Software Testing with Large Language Models: Survey, Landscape, and Vision: Analysis from LLM Perspective

 \subsection{Input of LLM}

 We also find that different testing tasks or software under test might involve diversified input when querying the LLM, as demonstrated in Figure \ref{fig:inputOfLLM}.

-The most commonly utilized input is the \textbf{source code}, since a large portion of collected studies relate with program repair or unit test case generation whose input are source code.
-For unit test case generation, typical code related information would be (i) the complete focal method, including the signature and body; (ii) the name of the focal class (i.e., the class that the focal method belongs to); (iii) the field in the focal class; and (iv) the signatures of all methods defined in the focal class \cite{28unitTest,64noUnitTest}.
-For program repair, there can be different setups and involves different inputs, including (i) inputting a buggy function with the goal to output the patched function, (ii) inputting the buggy location with the goal to generate the correct replacement code (can be a single line change) given the prefix and suffix of the buggy function \cite{33practicalProgramRepair}.
-Besides, there can be variations for the buggy location input, i.e., (i) not contain the buggy lines (but the bug location is still known), (ii) give the buggy lines as lines of comments.
+The most commonly utilized input is the \textbf{source code} since a large portion of collected studies relate to program repair or unit test case generation whose input are source code.
+For unit test case generation, typical code-related information would be (i) the complete focal method, including the signature and body; (ii) the name of the focal class (i.e., the class that the focal method belongs to); (iii) the field in the focal class; and (iv) the signatures of all methods defined in the focal class \cite{28unitTest,64noUnitTest}.
+For program repair, there can be different setups and involve different inputs, including (i) inputting a buggy function with the goal of outputting the patched function, (ii) inputting the buggy location with the goal of generating the correct replacement code (can be a single line change) given the prefix and suffix of the buggy function \cite{33practicalProgramRepair}.
+Besides, there can be variations for the buggy location input, i.e., (i) does not contain the buggy lines (but the bug location is still known), (ii) give the buggy lines as lines of comments.

-There are also five studies taking the \textbf{bug description} as input for the LLM.
-For example, \cite{9generalBugReproduction} takes the bug description as input when querying LLM and let the LLM generate the bug reproducing test cases, and \cite{68codeEdits} inputs the natural language descriptions of bugs to the LLM, and generate the correct code fixes.
+There are also 12 studies taking the \textbf{bug description} as input for the LLM.
+For example, Kang et al. \cite{9generalBugReproduction} take the bug description as input when querying LLM and let the LLM generate the bug-reproducing test cases.
+Fakhoury et al. \cite{68codeEdits} input the natural language descriptions of bugs to the LLM, and generate the correct code fixes.

-There are four studies which would provide the \textbf{intermediate error information}, e.g., test failure information, to the LLM, and would conduct the iterative prompt (as described in Section \ref{subsec_LLM_prompt_type}) to enrich the context provided to the LLM.
+There are 7 studies that would provide the \textbf{intermediate error information}, e.g., test failure information, to the LLM, and would conduct the iterative prompt (as described in Section \ref{subsec_LLM_prompt_type}) to enrich the context provided to the LLM.
 These studies are related to the unit test case generation and program repair, since in these scenarios, the running information can be acquired easily.

-When testing mobile apps, since the utilized LLM could not understand the image of the GUI page, the researches would provide the LLM with the \textbf{view hierarchy file} which represents the details of the GUI page.
-Nevertheless, with the emerging of GPT-4 which is a multimodal model and accepts both image and text inputs for model input, the GUI screenshots might be directly utilized for LLM's input.
+When testing mobile apps, since the utilized LLM could not understand the image of the GUI page, the \textbf{view hierarchy file} which represents the details of the GUI page usually acts as the input to LLMs.
+Nevertheless, with the emergence of GPT-4 which is a multimodal model and accepts both image and text inputs for model input, the GUI screenshots might be directly utilized for LLM's input.